kral2/iacbox/README.md

 ## About

-This module deploys an instance with the necessary tools to start developing Infrastructure as Code solutions on OCI:
+This module deploys an instance with the necessary tools to start developing Infrastructure as Code solutions on OCI.

+General development tooling:

+- Git, pre-commit and the GitHub cli
+- Python virtualenvwrapper
+- Go

+IaC tooling:

-- Terraform
+- Terraform, terraform-docs
 - Packer
-- Ansible and specific roles
+- Ansible and with useful community roles

-- oci-cli, o_project
+OCI related tooling and SDKs:

+- oci-cli and its smart wrapper `o`
-- Python virtualenvwrapper, oci sdk
+- OCI Python SDK
-- Go
+- ansible-oci collection
-- Git, pre-commit, terraform-docs

 <!-- BEGIN_TF_DOCS -->